 Our legal team will gather evidence showing negligence, including:

 - Information about the trucking company’s hiring practices

 - And more

 Every case is different.
 That’s why we tailor our approach to the circumstances, using all methods necessary to prove negligence.

 How Long Do I Have to File a Lawsuit After a Truck Accident in Florida?

-Barring uncommon circumstances, you have four years from the date of your accident to file a lawsuit in Florida.
+Barring an exception (to which there are many), you have either two or four years from the date of your accident to file a lawsuit in Florida.
+Two years is your deadline if your crash took place on or after 3/24/2023, and it is four years if your accident happened before that date.
 If the accident was fatal, you’d only have two years to file your wrongful death claim.
 These time limits are known as statutes of limitation.
-If you miss the deadline, you won’t be able to pursue compensation you deserve.
+If you miss the deadline, you won’t be able to pursue the compensation you deserve.

 You should not delay your personal injury claim.
 Your attorney needs time to locate evidence while it still exists and eyewitness testimony while it is still fresh.
 Our law office will make sure you meet all relevant filing deadlines.
 Contact us today to learn how we can help.